SrinivasPT/scraper/DEVELOPMENT_SETUP.md

-✅ **Fast Feedback** - Real-time error detection in editor ✅ **Easy Testing** - One-click test running and debugging ✅ **Professional Setup** - Industry-standard tools and practices ✅ **Developer Experience** - Optimized for productivity and learning
+✅ **Fast Feedback** - Real-time error detection in editor ✅ **Easy Testing** - One-click test running and debugging ✅ **Professional Setup** - Industry-standard tools and practices ✅ **Developer Experience** - Optimized for productivity and maintainability

-This setup provides a professional, efficient development environment that will help you write better code faster!
+This setup provides a professional, efficient development environment that supports the RegScraper project's production-ready architecture with comprehensive testing, ethical scraping practices, and extensible design patterns!